MathOptInterface: a data structure for mathematical optimization problems: MathOptInterface

 \subsection{Sets}

 The set of sets supported by MathOptInterface, $\mathcal{S}$, contains a large number of elements.
-The complete list is given in Appendix \ref{appendix:moi_sets} and by the JSON schema described in Section \ref{sec:mathoptformat}, so we only present some of the more common sets that will later be referenced in this paper:
+The complete list is given in the Online Supplement and by the JSON schema described in Section \ref{sec:mathoptformat}, so we only present some of the more common sets that will later be referenced in this paper:

 \begin{itemize} \item The \textsf{LessThan} set $(-\infty, u]$ where $u\in\mathbb{R}$ \item The \textsf{GreaterThan} set $[l, \infty)$ where $l\in\mathbb{R}$ \item The \textsf{Interval} set $[l, u]$, where $l\in\mathbb{R}$ and $u\in\mathbb{R}$ \item The \textsf{Integer} set $\mathbb{Z}$ \item The \textsf{Nonnegatives} set $\left\{\mathbf{x}\in\mathbb{R}^N\;:\;\mathbf{x} \ge \mathbf{0}\right\}$ \item The \textsf{Zeros} set $\{\mathbf{0}\} \subset \mathbb{R}^N$ \item The \textsf{SecondOrderCone} set $\left\{(t, \mathbf{x})\in\mathbb{R}^{1+N}\;:\; ||\mathbf{x}||_2 \le t\right\}$\revision{, where $\mathbf{x}\in\mathbb{R}^N$} \item The \textsf{RotatedSecondOrderCone} set $\left\{(t, u, \mathbf{x})\in\mathbb{R}^{2+N}\;:\; ||\mathbf{x}||_2^2 \le 2tu, t\ge 0, u \ge 0\right\}$\revision{, where $\mathbf{x}\in\mathbb{R}^N$} \end{itemize}